hackclub/hackclub/workshops/ajar/README.md

 var velocity = 2;
 ```

-The imporatant part is that `mouseX` and `mouseY` will always be equal to the
+The important part is that `mouseX` and `mouseY` will always be equal to the
 current position of the mouse. `velocity` will determine how fast the cell moves
 (a higher velocity will make the cell go faster).